-For this reason, it is likely that the future of Red Ginseng as a hair growth agent may find more practical application in carefully formulated topical formulations than through internal consumption
+For this reason, the future of Red Ginseng as a hair growth agent may likely find more practical application in carefully formulated topical formulations than through internal consumption.

 Red ginseng for hair loss presents a potential for hair restoration.
-More studies would be helpful in delineating the exact role of red ginseng in hair loss treatment.
-Particularly how effective it is, the standard dose for such indication and the best route of administration.
+More studies would help delineate the exact role of red ginseng in hair loss treatment.
+Particularly how effective it is, the standard dose for such indication, and the best route of administration.

 Can red Panax ginseng regrow hair?